IPS-LMU/emu-cloud/README.md

    5. In ```config/websocket\_server\_config.json```, in ```openIdConnect.openIdProvider```, change example.com to the host name of your server (adjust the port if you changed it in step 2.3).
    6. (Optional) In ```manager-api/Dockerfile```, in git config user.email, adjust the mail address (which will appear in git commits made by the system).
    7. In ```manager-frontend/app.config.ts```,
-      1. in ```openIdConnect.providerurl```, change example.com to the host name of your server (adjust the port if you changed it in step 2.3).
+      1. in ```openIdConnect.providerUrl```, change example.com to the host name of your server (adjust the port if you changed it in step 2.3).
       2. in ```urls.managerAPIBackend```, change example.com to the host name of your server (adjust the port if you changed it in step 2.3).
       3. in ```urls.nodeJSServer```, change example.com to the host name of your server (adjust the port if you changed it in step 2.3).
 3. Run ```docker-compose up``` (prepend ```sudo``` if appropriate for your system).
 This will download, install, and compile some stuff.
 Expect it to take around five minutes.